Benefits - Frequently Asked Questions

 There are a number of reasons why this may have happened:

-- Your benefit may have expired and you need to fill in a new application form. nb, Reminders are dispatched prior to benefit expiry.
+• Your benefit may have ended and you need to fill in a new application form. nb, Reminders are dispatched prior to benefit expiry.

-How will I be notified if I am entitled to any Benefit?
+How will I be notified if I am entitled to any Housing Benefit or Council Tax Support?

 How do I know what rent will be paid on the property I am thinking of renting?

-- If you are interested in renting from a private landlord, you can have the rent being charged assessed by the rent officer to see if the rent charged for the property is reasonable or not, before deciding whether or not to take the tenancy.
+• If you are interested in renting from a private landlord, you can check the Local Housing Allowance amount to see if the rent charged for the property is reasonable or not, and deemed to be the correct size for your needs before deciding whether or not to take the tenancy.

-- The applicable amount is the deducted from the Income.
-If the customers income is less than their applicable amount then they are entitled to full Housing/Council Tax Benefit (dependant on the Rent Officer valuation if a private tenant).
+• The applicable amount is the deducted from the Income.
+If the customers income is less than their applicable amount then they are entitled to full Housing Benefit (dependant on the Local Housing Allowance if a private tenant).

-- If there is excess income (money left over after the applicable amount is deducted from the income) a taper is used to calculate the amount of Housing/Council Tax Benefit you may be entitled to.
+• If there is excess income (money left over after the applicable amount is deducted from the income) a taper is used to calculate the amount of Housing Benefit you may be entitled to.

-- The taper works as follows; Calculate 65% of the excess income for Housing benefit and 20% of the excess income for Council Tax and deduct this amount from the rent/Council tax liability in order to calculate the entitlement.
+• The taper works as follows; Calculate 65% of the excess income for Housing benefit and deduct this amount from the rent in order to calculate the entitlement.

 Sample Calculations -